TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 ============

 The "Access Lists" tab is where most permissions are defined.
-All fields are detailed below, one by one.
+All fields are detailed below.

 .. _modules: